The Daring Gourmet

 grilled steaks on grill

-And if you want to elevate your salad skills, use this ginger sauce as a dressing over your favorite leafy greens.
+And if you want to elevate your salad skills, use this sauce as a dressing over your favorite leafy greens.
 Just add some oil to it, give a thorough shake, and pour.
 It’s a great way to add flavor and zing to your salads!

 ginger sauce recipe benihana copycat hibachi Japanese steakhouse dipping sushi